nopwdio/sdk-js/README.md

 # Nopwd javascript sdk

-To all who come here: welcome!
+To all who come here... welcome!

 This is the repo for our javascript sdk.
-This repo contains all the source code we use to build our js lib.
+This repo contains all the source code we use to build our js library.

 ## What is it?